ocf/ocfweb/README.md

 to deploy until fixing it.

-If you make a pull request to the OCF GitHub organization from your fork of ocfweb, Jenkins will attempt to build your branch, and if your build fails, you can log into [Jenkins](https://jenkins.ocf.berkeley.edu) with your OCF account credentials to see which tests you've failed and fix them.
-Almost invariably it's something `pre-commit` would have caught.
+If you make a pull request to the OCF GitHub organization from your fork of ocfweb, Jenkins will attempt to build and test your branch automatically.
+If your build fails, you can log into Jenkins to see which tests you've failed and fix them, if running `make test` locally didn't already tell you.

 ### Running pre-commit